Need to know

 A dishwasher is more water-efficient than washing by hand when you have a full load.
-If you've only got a few dirty things, or you're in a small household where it's not practical to wait until the dishwasher's full, you're probably better off washing in the sink.
+If you've only got a few dirty plates or you're in a small household where it's not practical to wait until the dishwasher's full, you're probably better off washing in the sink.

-And factoring in wooden chopping boards, chef's knives, non-stick pans and other things that you should never put in a dishwasher, hand washing dishes will always have its place.
+And factoring in wooden chopping boards, chef's knives, non-stick pans and a whole host of other things that you should never put in a dishwasher, hand washing will always have its place.

 How to use less water when you don't have a dishwasher

-If you have to wash up in a sink, there are some things you can do to minimise water waste.
+If you have no choice but to hand wash, there are some things you can do to minimise water waste.